Contrast-Security-OSS/docs/content/user/agent/net/config/Level2Rules-all.md

 Setting | Description
 :------ |:-----------
-clickjacking-controls | Ensure that frame-breaking sripts or headers are present cache-controls | Ensure page caching is disabled with header or meta tags form-autocomplete | Ensure form controls have autocomplete disabled form-parameter-pollution | Ensure form tags prevent parameter pollution by including an action attribute http-insecure-auth-protocol | Ensure that insecure auth protocols (Basic or Digest) are not used httponly-cookies | Ensure cookies are HttpOnly session-rewriting | Ensure session cannot be rewritten because of cookieless sessions
+clickjacking-controls | Ensure that frame-breaking scripts or headers are present cache-controls | Ensure page caching is disabled with header or meta tags form-autocomplete | Ensure form controls have autocomplete disabled form-parameter-pollution | Ensure form tags prevent parameter pollution by including an action attribute http-insecure-auth-protocol | Ensure that insecure auth protocols (Basic or Digest) are not used httponly-cookies | Ensure cookies are HttpOnly session-rewriting | Ensure session cannot be rewritten because of cookie-less sessions

-#Instrumentation Rules
+## Instrumentation Rules

-Contrast.NET will instrument your application code and follow user provided data to detect potential security issues.
+Contrast.NET will instrument your application code and follow user-provided data in order to detect potential security issues.

 Contrast.NET will mark all user-provided data (such as FORMS posts, web service calls or HTTP headers) as tainted.
 A potential security issue exists if tainted data is not safely escaped before it gets to an output sink (such as HTML pages, databases or system commands).

-* Sources - set methods whose return data should be tagged.
+* **Sources** - Set methods whose return data should be tagged.
-* Tag-lists - set methods that will add tags to data as it flow through them.
-For example you can tag data as escaped so it does not trigger a security finding.
+* **Tag-lists** - Set methods that will add tags to data as it flows through them.
+For example, you can tag data as "escaped" so it does not trigger a security finding.
-* Propagators - instrument methods with more advanced syntax to control how data should be propagated through them.
+* **Propagators** - Instrument methods with more advanced syntax to control how data should be propagated through them.
 Unlike tag-lists, new tags aren't attached to this data.
-* Rules - set output methods that check incoming data.
+* **Rules** - Set output methods that check incoming data.
 Tags present on the data will determine if a security finding is generated.

-##Sources Rules
+## Sources Rules

 ### Source Rule Syntax
 ```xml